-Recovered by-products can be recycled during the steelmaking process or sold for use by other industries.
-Use of by-products supports the sustainability of the steel industry.
+Recovered co-products can be recycled during the steelmaking process or sold for use by other industries.
+Use of co-products supports the sustainability of the steel industry.
 It prevents landfill waste, reduces CO2 emissions and helps preserve natural resources.

-The main by-products from iron and crude steel production are slags, process gases, dusts and sludges.
+The main co-products from iron and crude steel production are slags, process gases, dust and sludge.